How To Enhance Your Sauna Experience

 8. AFTER THE SAUNA

-You've had your sauna session - then what?
+You've had your sauna, with or without exercise and cold treatment - then what?

 At this point, you're very relaxed and refreshed.
 It's an excellent time to eat something and let your body cool down.
 Don't go straight to sleep after the sauna; this is not recommended as you're still feeling the residual heat from the sauna.